StarPlayrX/bigmac/README.md

 * This is what we know so far:
   * Legacy WiFi cards will not work.
 Upgrade to 802.11ac/BT4LE Cards
   * Apple's own USB 2.0 Magic 2 devices need to be hooked up to a USB Switch or Hub.
 First time we had to do this.
+  * If the progress bar boots slowly and not far, that usually means that it will boot up.
-  * With Race Condition, it seems to boot better when not in Verbose mode.
+  * With Race Condition, a full system seems to boot better when not in Verbose mode.
 This could just be voodoo.
-  * If the progress bar boots slowly and not far, that usually means that it will boot up.

   * Workaround for installer Race Condition, install from a geniune Supported Intel based Mac:
     * Boot into Recovery: Cmd-R at boot
     * Open Terminal.
 These next steps are required to run BigMac2 and CloneToolX from a bigmac2 install disk from a Supported Mac: